India's Biodiversity at a Glance

 • Pronunciation: /ˈwaɪld.laɪf prəˈtek.ʃən ækt/

 • Definition: The primary legislation for wildlife conservation in India, enacted on 9 September 1972 (Act No. 53 of 1972), which provides for the protection of wild animals, birds, and plants, the creation of four categories of protected areas (national parks, wildlife sanctuaries, conservation reserves, community reserves), and the regulation of hunting and trade in wildlife products.
-India's protected area network under this Act currently comprises 1,014 protected areas covering approximately 1,75,169 sq km (about 5.32% of India's geographic area), including 106 national parks, 573 wildlife sanctuaries, 115 conservation reserves, and 220 community reserves.
+India's protected area network under this Act currently comprises 1,015 protected areas covering approximately 1,75,169 sq km (about 5.32% of India's geographic area), including 107 national parks (Similipal was upgraded in April 2025 to become the 107th), 573 wildlife sanctuaries, 115 conservation reserves, and 220 community reserves.

 • Context: Passed by Parliament drawing constitutional authority from Entry 17A (protection of wild animals and birds) and Entry 17B (forests) of the Concurrent List, added by the 42nd Amendment (1976).
 The Act has been significantly amended in 1991, 2002, 2006, and 2022.
 The 2022 Amendment (came into force 1 April 2023) rationalised the species schedules from six to four — Schedule I (highest protection: tiger, Asiatic lion, snow leopard), Schedule II (high protection: Himalayan black bear, Indian cobra), Schedule III (protected species: hyena, hog deer), and a new Schedule IV dedicated to CITES-listed species for international trade regulation.
 The amendment also added Chapter VB for regulating international trade in scheduled species, established Wildlife Crime Control Bureau provisions, and addressed human-wildlife conflict management.
 Key statutory bodies include the National Board for Wildlife (chaired by the PM), NTCA, and the Central Zoo Authority.